rstacruz/astro-starter-rsc/README.md

 There are a few ways I can think this repo can be useful:

 * Use this as is.
 I chose the defaults to be as reasonable as possible to modern React projects.
+Try it with `npx tiged github:rstacruz/astro-starter-rsc <project-name>`.

 * Remove integrations you don't need.
 Don't need Tailwind?
 Search the codebase (`git grep tailwind` and `git ls-files | grep tailwind`) and remove those references.